awslabs/aws-crt-cpp/README.md

 There are no non-OS dependencies that AWS does not own, maintain, and ship.

 ### Unix
-The most likely answer is no.
+The most likely answer is: none that you should care about.

 We do depend on an openssl compatible libcrypto implementation being in your path if you are on a unix system.
 Note: we do not actually use libssl.
 The most likely scenario is that libcrypto is already installed on your system.
 However, since